Breast cancer treatment in Nashville, Tennessee, and Bowling Green, Kentucky

 Breast cancer can be a complex and overwhelming diagnosis.
 That's why we provide a wide range of medical and support services to help you maintain your physical, emotional and mental health.

-One of the best ways to fight breast cancer is to catch it early, which is why we advocate strongly for you and all eligible patients to schedule a cancer screening.
-Updated recommendations by the U.S. Task Force state that all women should get screened for breast cancer every other year, starting at age 40 and continuing through age 74, to reduce their risk of dying from this disease.
+One of the best ways to fight breast cancer is to catch it early, which is why we advocate strongly for you to schedule routine cancer screenings.
+Women should get screened for breast cancer every other year, starting at age 40 and continuing through age 74, to reduce their risk of dying from this disease.
 If you have a family history of breast cancer or other risk factors, your doctor may recommend starting screening before age 40 or getting screened more frequently.
 It is important to have an open discussion about your individual risk profile.

 Prevention and early discovery are the best tools we have to protect you and your health.
 We offer advanced imaging services to aid in the early diagnosis of breast cancer.
 Screening and diagnostic services offered include: